lauringlab/variant_pipeline/tutorial/README.md

 You can now navigate through the exp_label directory and sub-directories to see that there is a directory called "data" that contains sub-directories for fastq files and reference files.
 There is also a sub-directory called "scripts" that you will rarely access.

-_Note you may have to make a reference file for bowtie to align to.
+_Note you may have to make a reference file for bowtie2 to align to.
 I like to keep mine in data/reference.
-You can use the command in the readme file to make your reference so long as you already have a fasta file. **IT MUST END IN .fa FOR THE VARIANT CALLER TO RECOGNIZE IT**_
+You can use the command in the readme file to make your reference so long as you already have a fasta file._

 ### 4.2 Running